Muhavii/UNITY-FPS-GAME/README.md

 # UNITY-FPS-GAME
 this is my fps game made from scratch using C# in unity hub.
 This project includes various assets, scripts, and configurations to create an immersive FPS experience.

+## ATTENTION ALL GAME DEVS !
+LET'S COLLABORATE
+if you wish to collaborate on a game dev project or have any questions please do reach out via my email on my profile.

 ## Getting Started